DeepMIDE: A Multi-Output Spatio-Temporal Method for Ultra-Scale Offshore Wind Energy Forecasting: Real-world experiments and discussions

-Figure \ref{fig: mae2}(b) shows the corresponding boxplots of the percentage MAE reduction.
-The results are largely similar to those presented in Figure \ref{fig: mae1}.
-However, this time, there is a clear trend in how DeepMIDE performs across different spatial locations, relative to the baseline models.
-Specifically, the maximal improvement appears at E06 (in the range of $\sim$ $5$-$10$\% reduction in MAE).
-We postulate that this may be due to E06 being at a central location, in between the two other spatial sites, making the gain from including neighborhood information greater.
-E06 is followed by E05N ($\sim$ $3$-$8$\% reduction in MAE) where its position as a downstream location appears to benefit from the advection dynamics modeled in DeepMIDE.
-In contrast, ASOW6, being both the southernmost and an upstream location, exhibits the smallest improvement from DeepMIDE ($\sim$ $2$-$7$\% reduction in MAE).
+{In terms of all other benchmarks, the location-specific analysis in Table \ref{tab:mae2} further confirms DeepMIDE's superiority, showing the lowest average overall MAE across all locations.
+The maximal improvement appears at E06 (in the range of $\sim$ $10$-$12$\% reduction in MAE).
+We postulate that this may be due to E06 being at a central location, in between the two other spatial sites, making the gain from including neighborhood information greater. }

+{ Evaluating probabilistic forecasting performance, Figure \ref{fig: mae1}(b) presents the Continuous Ranked Probability Score (CRPS) for all models across the forecast horizon (We exclude PER due to poor performance for probabilistic forecasts).
+DeepMIDE consistently achieves the lowest CRPS values, indicating superior probabilistic forecast accuracy compared to all benchmarks.
+In terms of model adequacy quantified by the $R^2$ coefficient, DeepMIDE achieves the highest score ($R^2=0.867$), followed by DeepIDE-H ($R^2=0.864$), PER ($R^2=0.851$), STGP ($R^2=0.848$), ARIMA ($R^2=0.848$), DeepAR ($R^2=0.844$), and NWP ($R^2=0.687$).
+These results further highlight the predictive capabilities of DeepMIDE in both deterministic and probabilistic forecasting. }

 Figure \ref{fig: ts_fore} shows the time series of the one-step wind speed forecasts from DeepMIDE on top of the actual measurements at the hub height of $140$m, during a select time interval in June 2021.
 The time series of the forecasts show faithful agreement with the actual measurements for all three locations.
 The corresponding $95$\% forecast intervals visually show satisfactory coverage and sharpness.
 This probabilistic nature of IDE-based models make them well-suited to inform subsequent operational decision-making under uncertainty for offshore wind farms \citep{Pinson2013, papadopoulos2024stochos}.